 Remember that cats aren’t social eaters like we are, they are solitary eaters.
 Think about how a cat hunts and eats in the wild.
-Cats hunt and eat on their own (unlike large cats who often hunt in packs and then will share the prey).
+Small cats hunt and eat on their own.
 We have them in an artificial environment where they are forced to share bowls and litter trays.
 Many will tolerate this, but not all cats will.
 It is important to read the cues your cat gives you.

 The best way to feed multiple cats is to create a feeding station and give each one his own food bowl, especially for his wet food (tinned or raw).
 Many pet owners have a shared bowl for dry food, which cats can access at any time.
 As cats tend to graze on dry, there is less chance of them all trying to eat from the bowl at the same time.